top of page

-Here are some quick facts I'd like to share that I think everyone should know regarding credit.
+Here are some quick facts I think everyone should know regarding credit.

 The Magic Number

-Did you know that although an 800+ credit score is considered Excellent credit, a score of 740 will usually qualify you for the best interest rates?
+Although an 800+ credit score is considered Excellent credit, a score between 740-760 will usually qualify you for some of the best interest rates.

 Staying Within Range